-It is import to know what the Duty of Care is when it comes to working in and around Australia’s infrastructure networks and assets.
+It is important to know what the Duty of Care is when it comes to working in and around Australia’s infrastructure networks and assets.

 Below are a set of Guidelines that should be observed:

-- A Dial Before You Dig enquiry must be lodged at least two business days prior to starting any excavation or work site project.
+- A Dial Before You Dig enquiry must be lodged at least one business day prior to starting any excavation or work site project.

 - All plans from registered Members, as noted on the cover sheet, have been received and must be on-site at the project location.

 - Ensure all worker(s) onsite understand the instructions from affected assets before work commences.

 - If the scope of works changes or validity dates of plans expire, a new Dial Before You Dig enquiry must be submitted.

 - Observe the work site closely and look for clues of surrounding infrastructure assets.
 Such as pits, marker posts, warning signs, meters, etc. Changes may have occurred to the area without the knowledge of the asset owner due to other project works, changing the alignment and / or depth of the infrastructure asset.